asayers/tailsrv/README.md

 ### tracing-journald

-Enables a new command-line flag `--journald` which will redirect all the tracing output to the system `journald` instead which gives much richer information than the default output formatter.
+Enables a dependency on [tracing-journald](https://crates.io/crates/tracing-journald) crate and adds a new `--journald` command-line flag.
+This will redirect all the tracing output to the system `journald` which gives much richer information than the default output formatter.
+Especially useful if you're planning to run `tailsrv` as a systemd service.

+### sd-notify

+Enables a dependency on [sd-notify](https://crates.io/crates/sd-notify) crate.
+`tailsrv` is going to send a systemd readiness notification once it starts accepting connections from clients.
+This is useful combined with a `notify` systemd service type.

 ## Licence